Four generations of architecture: a foundation built on knowledge and experience

 Continual professional development is the driving force behind our evolution and growth.
 At the same time, it builds on a respectable foundation composed of our buildings and the corresponding approach.
 This enables us to pass on an enormous treasure trove of accumulated knowledge and experience to future generations.

 We're looking forward to many more years of exciting times

 Design and execution for newbuild, refurbishment, conversion and listed building projects.

 Working environments an inspiring spaces that are exciting to be in and that foster identity.

-Neighbourhood and town planning
+Neighbourhood and urban design

 In Germany we are creating new neighbourhoods, in China we are building entire cities.